rhammock1/hire-local-server/README.md

 This server is made with Node and Express with a PostgreSQL database.
 This is a job board app that allows users to search for and post new jobs.

+Users can upload their resume, update, and delete it.
+They can save jobs to view later as well as apply for job post - if they already have a resume provided.

+This server uses SendGrid email API to send an email to the job post's contact with the user's resume and optional cover letter.

 ## Documentation

 ### Open Endpoints